Degrees and Certifications:

 In 6th grade we are fortunate to have ELA split into two separate blocks: reading and writing.
 This gives the students an opportunity to really focus on their writing.
 As a class we will be completing what I would call a survey of writing, focusing on personal narrative, poetry, descriptive, expository, persuasive, and creative writing styles.
-We start with our Special Object paragraphs, a descriptive piece of writing which will be completed entirely in school.
-After this assignment, we will continue paragraph writing, including what goes into writing a paragraph, structuring a paragraph with strong topic and clincher sentences and a well-developed body of sentences, and honing our editing skills.
+We start with our small paragraph writing in order to build confidence and show students that not all writing has to be "long" or "hard."
+Paragraph writing allows us to focus on what goes into writing a paragraph, structuring a paragraph with strong topic and clincher sentences and a well-developed body of sentences, and honing our editing skills.
 Once we have a handle on that we will move on to longer pieces of writing that work on tying multiple paragraphs together into one well-written and developed piece of writing.

 Students will receive rubrics for every polished writing assignment.
 They will usually get these rubrics a week or so into working on the assignment.
 I don’t pass them out the day we begin a new assignment because I have found in the past that students had a tendency to hyper-focus on what they were being graded on, which took away from the overall quality of their writing.
 I have found that giving them the rubric once they have a good base to work with allows them to edit for content and create a much stronger piece of writing.

 Wordly Wise –

 The students were thrilled to hear that they would not be using the spelling program in sixth grade.
 They were not so thrilled when they were told that spelling was being replaced with a vocabulary program.
 We will be using the Wordly Wise program in 6th grade.